 Chinese Handcuffs

-Handcuff.gsp — Download this Geometer's Sketchpad file.
+Handcuff.gsp — Download this Geometer's Sketchpad document.

 Rather than lead anyone around by the nose, I think it might be more interesting to let the students do their own investigations.
 There are applications for geometry, trigonometry, and probability.
 It does not look like much when you first open the file, just one point and three buttons.
 Leave the “Hide” and “Show” buttons alone to begin with.
-Just double-click the “Animate” button and watch the show.
+Just click the “Animate” button and watch the show.

 Does the trace path resemble the graph of a familiar function?